wintrmut3/zeronote/README.md

 It uses a markdown-like syntax to create and fill note "boxes".
 The syntax is augmented with a few special features that are useful for study notes.

+**WARNING: EXPORT BUTTON IS CURRENTLY BROKEN, I RECOMMEND USING A FULL PAGE SCREENSHOT EXTENSION TO GRAB THE FINAL RESULT**

 ## Features
 - Headings
 - Bold, Italicized formatting